 On February 26, 1945, Major Dunlap was felled by a bullet wound in the left hip.
 He was evacuated from Iwo Jima and subsequently was a patient at the U.S. Naval Hospitals at Guam, Pearl Harbor, San Francisco, and Great Lakes, Illinois.
 Hospitalized for nearly 14 months, Major Dunlap was discharged from the Great Lakes Naval Hospital on April 20, 1946.
-He went on inactive duty in September 1946, and was retired with his present rank on December 1, 1946.

 In addition to the Medal of Honor and Letter of Commendation with Ribbon, Major Dunlap holds the Purple Heart, Presidential Unit Citation with one Star, American Campaign Medal, Asiatic-Pacific Campaign Medal with four Bronze Stars, and the World II Victory Medal.

 Robert Dunlap passed away Friday, 24 March 2000.
 He was 79.

 Major Alastair HJ Dunlop, who has died aged 85, was awarded the MC and Bar while serving with the Bombay Grenadiers in the Burma campaign.